Top 10 Words and Phrases that are Not Problematic on Their Own, but Only Problematic People Seem to Say Them

 9 "Make America great again"

-11 "It's just a joke"
+10 "It's just a joke"

 I can't believe that I forgot this one when I was making this list!

 There needs to be a word for the type of person that doesn't say "it was a joke" until someone has a problem with it.
 If it was really a joke, then it would have been made clear from the start.
-Even if it was a joke, then that does not exempt it from criticism.
+Even if it was a joke, that does not exempt it from criticism.

 (Okay, so there's more I agree with) - But honestly, calling something obviously offensive as a so-called "joke" isn't that funny.
 Not funny, didn't laugh.